-No Liability on Part of Children's Oncology Group and Related Parties/ Agreement to Indemnify and Hold Harmless the Children's Oncology Group and Related Parties:
+No Liability on Part of Children's Oncology Group and Related Parties/ Agreement to Indenmify and Hold Harmless the Children's Oncology Group and Related Parties:

 No liability is assumed by the Children's Oncology Group or any affiliated party or member thereof for damage resulting from the use, review, or access of the Informational Content.

-You agree to the following terms of indemnification: (i) "Indemnified Parties" include authors and contributors to the Informational Content, all officers, directors, representatives, employees, agents, and members of the Children's Oncology Group and affiliated organizations; (ii) by using, reviewing, or accessing the Informational Content, you agree, at your own expense, to indemnify, defend and hold harmless Indemnified Parties from any and all claims, causes of action, suits, proceedings, or demands related to or arising out of use, review or access of the Informational Content.
+You agree to the following terms of indemnification: (i) "Indemnified Parties" include authors and contributors to the Informational Content, all officers, directors, representatives, employees, agents, and members of the Children's Oncology Group and affiliated organizations; (ii) by using, reviewing, or accessing the Informational Content, you agree, at your own expense, to indemnify, defend and hold harmless Indemnified Parties from any and all losses, liabilities, or damages (including attorneys' fees and costs) resulting from any and all claims, causes of action, suits, proceedings, or demands related to or arising out of use, review or access of the Informational Content.

-Limb Sparing Procedures Version 2.0 - 3/06
+Limb Sparing Procedures Version 3.0 - 10/08